ioccc-src/winner/2001/dgbeards/README.md

 moves.
 This is usually accomplished by losing all of your pieces.
 Sometimes, the game can end when you still have some pawns on the board, but they are blocked and cannot move.
 The general rule is if a player has no legal moves, the game is over.
-The winner is the player with fewer pieces on the board.
+The entry is the player with fewer pieces on the board.
 This is almost always the same player that had no moves, but not always.